Information For Physicians | Wound Care

 the body breaks down protein to meet the energy needs.

-Fatty acids and essential for wound healing.
+Fatty acids are essential for wound healing.

 Refer to dietitian if patient is malnourished

-PATIENT EDUCATION - suggest to patient that:
+Suggest to patient that:

-Food is here to be enjoyed
+Food is here to be enjoyed.

-Variety in what we eat is healthy
+Variety in what we eat is healthy.

-They should eat the right amount to be a healthy weight.
+He or she should eat the right amount to be a healthy weight.

 This will vary for age, gender, and level of activity.

-They should try not to eat too much fat, sugar, or salt.
+He or she should try not to eat too much fat, sugar, or salt.

-The diet should provide plenty of vitamins and minerals
+The diet should provide plenty of vitamins and minerals.

-Keep levels of alcohol within recommended limits
+He or she keep levels of alcohol within recommended limits.